Motorcycle Accidents in Kansas & Missouri

 4 Report the Accident to Your Insurance Company.

 You will likely get a call from the insurance company for the at-fault party after the accident.
 However, you should also notify your own insurance company.
 Your own insurance policy may have coverage that apply for your benefit.
 These coverages, such as medical payments (Med Pay) or personal injury protection (PIP) coverage, may be in addition to that of the insurance company for the at fault party.
 Again, an experienced motorcycle accident attorney will be able to help you identify all potential coverages that are available.

-5. Schedule a Free Consultation with an Experienced Motorcycle Accident Attorney.
+5. Schedule a Free Consultation with Our Experienced Motorcycle Accident Attorney.